 IRS Hardship – Rules & How to Apply for Uncollectible Status

-If you can’t pay your tax debt, you may want to apply for currently not collectible (CNC) status, also known as IRS hardship.
+If you can’t pay your tax liability, you may want to apply for currently not collectible (CNC) status, also known as IRS hardship.
 To qualify, you must have very few assets, and your income must only cover your necessary living expenses.

 How to Apply for Uncollectible Status From the IRS

 To get uncollectible status from the IRS, you must prove that you can’t afford to pay your tax bill.
-You need to show the IRS that you have no assets you could sell (some caveats) to cover the debt and that your income only covers essential expenses.
+You need to show the IRS that you have no assets you could sell (some caveats) to cover the liability and that your income only covers essential expenses.